Dr Oliver Belcher

 BA, University of Kentucky (2005)

-- Geographies of violence
+- Geographies of Violence and War

 - Belcher, Oliver Anatomy of a village razing: Counterinsurgency, violence, and securing the intimate in Afghanistan.
 Political Geography.
 2018;62:94-105.